UK Food & Drink | 2026/27

 Creaminess wins as consumers become more comfortable with heat but still want balance, richness and dip-friendly familiarity.

-Green, herbal, citrus and botanical elements are unlocking alternative routes for hot complexity, creating flavour profiles that feel brighter and cleaner - lifting up, cutting through and flicking on taste buds with flavour sophistication.
+Green, herbal, citrus and botanical elements are unlocking alternative routes for spicy complexity, creating flavour profiles that feel brighter and cleaner - lifting up, cutting through and flicking on taste buds with flavour sophistication.

 Complex Burn